 At number 37 Quai d’Orsay, which is named after an 18th-century Provost of the Merchants of Paris, stands the façade of the Ministry of Foreign Affairs.
 Started in 1844 and completed around 1855, it forms a homogeneous and representative example of the decorative arts of the Second Empire.
 At the request of the Foreign Minister, François Guizot, the building’s design was entrusted to the architect Lacornée who had been responsible for that of the Palais d’Orsay, which is now demolished.

 The first stone was laid on 29 November 1845 in the presence of Guizot, Lacornée and Dumon, Minister of Public Works.

-Ever since then, i.e. the mid nineteenth century, these premises - which over the years have seen only a small amount of restoration and a few extensions - have housed the Ministry of Foreign Affairs, which is why the name "Quai d’Orsay" is often used to designate France’s Foreign Ministry.
+Ever since the mid-19th century, these premises have housed the Ministry of Foreign Affairs, and it is due to this stability for almost a century and a half that the name "Quai d’Orsay" is often used to designate France’s Foreign Ministry.